Last Updated on 12th December 2019 by Sarah and Justin

 Christmas Market am Dom

-The most impressive Christmas Market in Köln is definitely the one under the Dom, one of the largest churches in the world (taller than the one in Utrecht).
+The most impressive Christmas Market in Cologne is definitely the one under the Dom, one of the largest cathedrals in the world.
 The Dom is a gorgeous, ornate building, and it looks even more beautiful when it’s towering over a Christmas tree and festive Christmas Market huts.

 One can also climb to the top of the Dom.
-We did this on our honeymoon before Sarah was diagnosed with LAM (and climbing 533 steps would be difficult for her with or without a lung disease!).
-We are very glad we did it then – the views out the little windows on the way up and from the top are pretty cool.
+We did this on our honeymoon before Sarah was diagnosed with LAM (although climbing 533 steps would be difficult for her with or without a lung disease!).
+If you can manage it’s a really great experience.
+The views out the little windows on the way up and from the top can’t be beat.

-The Heinzelmännchen Christmas Market is massive and actually seems like two markets in one.
+The Christmas Market at the Alter Markt (aka Heinzels Wintermärchen) is massive and actually seems like two markets in one.
 It starts a few minutes walk from the Dom, going through the Altstadt.
 It’s lined with wooden statues of gnomes (Heinzelmännchen) and goes right behind the beautiful Rathaus (city hall).

 One of our favorite Christmas Market eats can be found here.
-Schupfnudeln is a dish made of rolled noodles.
+Schupfnudeln is a dish made of hand-rolled potato noodles.
 It’s typically served with sauerkraut and bacon, which is quite tasty.
-But one of the stalls in this Christmas Market have a version with arugula, pine nuts, sun dried tomatoes, parmesan cheese, and crème fraîche.
+But one of the stalls in this Christmas Market has a version with arugula, pine nuts, sun dried tomatoes, parmesan cheese, and crème fraîche.
 It’s absurdly decadent, but so delicious.
 And there’s greens in there, so you can convince yourself it’s not a complete lost cause.

-Markt der Engel was our favorite the last time we visited the city.
-We were pleased when we learned it was pretty close to where we were staying this time.
-It’s angel-themed (and there are two people dressed as angels who will dutifully sprinkle children with glitter and take pictures with them).
+Markt der Engel was our favorite Christmas Market the first time we visited Cologne.
+We were pleased when we learned it was pretty close to where we were staying this time around.
+It’s angel-themed, and there are two people dressed as angels who walk around the market and dutifully sprinkle children with glitter and pose for pictures.
 There are twinkly lights everywhere and it’s quite beautiful.

-We also enjoyed a new Christmas Market treat – Prague ham sandwiches.
-We saw these stalls throughout Köln and the delicious spit-roasted meat didn’t disappoint.
-And of course the side of kale made the whole meal super healthy!
-It’s not like it had cream and Wurst in it or anything…
+It was at this market that we also enjoyed a new Christmas Market treat: Prague ham sandwiches.
+We saw these stalls throughout all of the markets and the delicious spit-roasted meat didn’t disappoint.
+And of course the side of kale made the whole meal super healthy.
+It’s not like it had cream and Wurst in it or anything.

 Christmas Market at Rudolfplatz